FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Report.md

 For communication, templates and directives are found as required along the workflow.

 The playbook was build with a generic incident handling checklist from NIST IR (NIST, n.d.), populated with procedures from Google cloud's phishing playbook (Google Cloud, n.d.), and adjusted for the client (Box).

-To best enjoy this case, imagine that you are an analyst in an 'old-school' SOC. \
+To try and make this case enjoyable, imagine that you are an analyst in an 'old-school' SOC. \
 Find your location in the organizational chart, look at your EIR handbook, \
 follow the proceedures in the phishing playbook.